Strengthening Policy and Practice: Meeting the challenges of working in complex environments

 It is particularly relevant for anyone engaged in the planning and implementation of field-based programmes in fragile and conflict affected contexts, or those responsible for developing policies for appropriate responses in complex, political emergencies.

-US $1600 (includes full board accommodation at the training centre from 9 October evening to 13 October in the morning and also tuition and resource materials).
+US $1600 (includes full board accommodation at the training centre, airport pick-up and drop-off in Nairobi, tuition and resource materials).

-US $1000 (for those wishing to make their own accommodation arrangements) the amount covers tuition and resource materials.
+US $1100 (for those wishing to make their own accommodation arrangements) the amount covers tuition, airport pick-up and drop-off in Nairobi, and resource materials.
+Accommodation at the training center is available at an additional cost of US $500.

 How to register